zzzprojects/docs/bulk-operations.net/pages/documentations/bulk-delete.md

 ## Getting Started

 ### Bulk Delete
-The `BulkDelete` and `BulkDeleteAync` methods your let you delete a large number of entities in your database.
+The `BulkDelete` and `BulkDeleteAsync` methods let you delete a large number of entities in your database.

 ```csharp
 bulk.BulkDelete(customers);